-Patients with LHON typically suffer vision loss over a period of weeks and overwhelmingly both eyes are ultimately affected.
 Commonly, vision loss is sequential, although some patients report simultaneous bilateral onset.
 Within six months after onset, there is atrophy of the optic nerve.
 Although maintaining some small element of peripheral vision, the majority of patients with the ND4 mutation become legally blind.
 For most patients with the ND4 mutation, vision is not recovered.

-For ND4 patients, the delay between the first affected and second affected eye averages 1.8 months and the duration of progression of vision loss averages 3.2 months.
+For ND4 patients, the delay between the first affected and second affected eye averages 1.8 month and the duration of progression of vision loss averages 3.2 months.
 The mean Early Treatment Diabetic Retinopathy Study, or ETDRS, score at 12 months is 14.4 letters in patients.
 The normal visual acuity score is 20/20 or 20/25, equivalent to an ETDRS score of 85 and 80 letters, respectively.